February 6, 2020

 In order to be eligible to enter into a Basic Police Academy class each applicant must:

-Attend a mandatory Police Academy Information meeting (See Information Meeting page for dates and times).
+Attend a mandatory Police Academy Information meeting (See Information Meeting page).

 - pass the POST PELLET B (reading and writing) test;

 - pass the Physical Agility Test (fitness) test; and

 - complete the Academy application process, including medical clearance, proof of medical insurance, DMV history, DOJ Firearms Clearance.

 Beginning June 1, 2021, there will be a fee of $40.00 to take the Pellet B/Physical Agility Test) If you are interested in the Physical Agility Test only, the fee will be $25.00.
 You are still required to register in advance for the testing by sending your request to firstname.lastname@example.org.

 You must attend mandatory information meeting via Zoom session prior to registering for Pellet B Testing.

 To register for the Zoom meeting, email email@example.com

 The Academy administers the POST Entry-level Law Enforcement Test Battery (PELLETB).
 The PELLETB is a timed, 2-1/2 hour written test consisting of multiple-choice and fill-in-the-blank questions designed to measure reading and writing ability.

 The Academy requires a T-score of 42 or higher in order to apply for entry into its Basic Police Academy.